-Weah postpones victory speech
+Weah Postpones Victory Speech

 Weah was billed to formally accept his election at his Coalition for Democratic Change (CDC) headquarters in Monrovia at 6.30 p.m., an hour after his declaration as President-elect.

-Immediately after the National Elections Commission (NEC) announced the final results of the presidential runoff polls and pronounced him elected, the city erupted in jubilation again.
+Immediately after the National Elections Commission announced the final results of the presidential run-off polls and pronounced him elected, the city erupted in jubilation again.

 Thousands of young people poured out from different parts of Monrovia and adjoining towns, and headed to the CDC headquarters located on the only road linking the capital.